 This is a treasure for the Jewish people.
-In the shrine are harnd written ancient writing, very rare and special, especially the Dead Sea Scrolls - of the most important archeological findings of the 20th century.
+In the shrine are hand written ancient writings, very rare and special, especially the Dead Sea Scrolls -the most important archeological findings of the 20th century.

 Near the shrine is a very specific model of Jerusalem from the period of the Second Temple.
 The model gives a connection between the hand written scrolls and the history of Israel.
 There are many treasures here, like the Aleppo Codex, a precise and authoritative manuscript written in Tiberias in the 10th century CE.

 Through these texts, these scrolls give us information about the lives of the big Jewish communities of past who wrote them.